Brian Gunia

 Areas of InterestNegotiations, Ethical decision-making, Sleep, Organizational behavior

 Brian Gunia joined the Johns Hopkins Carey Business School in 2011.
-He is a Professor and the Associate Dean for Academic Programs.
+He is a Professor of Management.
 Brian studies three ways that people commonly jeopardize their careers: by acting unethically, negotiating ineffectively, and sleeping insufficiently.
 Instead of focusing on self-defeating choices themselves, however, he focuses on simple, theoretically-motivated measures that might enable individuals to act more ethically, negotiate more effectively, and sleep longer or better.
 Brian is the author of a negotiation blog called Life's Negotiable and a negotiation book called The Bartering Mindset.
-As Associate Dean for Academic Programs, Brian works with faculty and staff to ensure curricular excellence across academic programs.
 Prior to joining academia, Brian worked as a consultant at Deloitte.

 Education